This is my account of using the Ubuntu and Lubuntu computer operating systems, as well as other free software.

 On 15 March 2017, Mike Hoye, Mozilla's engineering community manager, wrote that he didn't like the community response to the bug and that he would close the bug to outside contributors if people continued complaining.
 Just six hours later he cut off all outside input to the discussion.
 This all seems to contradict Mozilla Manifesto Principle 8, which commits the organization to "transparent community-based processes [that] promote participation, accountability and trust."
 With all user input to the bug cut off and only Jones allowed to post to the bug, he was able to dismiss everyone's objections in a response post that will probably be the "last word" on this bug.
 About restoring ALSA support he said "That isn't going to happen.
 Sorry."
 He also says "the machine I use most often is a 3 year old $500 HP Pavillion i3 based machine running Windows 10".
 It seems that the Linux users got steamrollered, although the bug has not yet been closed.

-On 22 March 2017 Mozilla's Botond Bello asked the developers to reconsider the decision on the original discussion group.
+On Mozilla's Botond Bello asked the developers to reconsider the decision, on the original discussion group, based on all the new information now available, but Anthony Jones simply replied, "No. It is now too late."

-Given that the default browser in Lubuntu 16.04 LTS, Firefox, now has no audio with the default audio installation, ALSA, it was pretty clear that the Lubuntu development team had to take steps to fix this in the LTS release, since Mozilla isn't going to fix it.
+Given that the default browser in Lubuntu 16.04 LTS, Firefox, was left with no audio with the default audio installation, ALSA, it was pretty clear that the Lubuntu development team had to take steps to fix this in the LTS release, since Mozilla isn't going to fix it.

 One member of the Lubuntu developer list agreed that Lubuntu action is needed, as Simon Quigley brought it up there on 22 March 2017.
 By the next day the developers had discussed it off line and come up with a plan.
-This will involve re-enabling ALSA support in Firefox, checking that it stays enabled in future builds and looking at a replacement browser for Lubuntu 16.04 LTS for when Firefox ALSA coding is removed (scheduled for Firefox 56 right now, which should be out in August 2017).
+This involved re-enabling ALSA support in Firefox, checking that it stays enabled in future builds and looking at a replacement browser for Lubuntu 16.04 LTS for when Firefox ALSA coding is removed, which is scheduled for Firefox 56 right now, which should be out in .

-I decided that it would be better to just keep using Chromium and see what happens in terms of updates and fixes for Firefox on Lubuntu in the next little while, rather than try to fix this myself, mostly because I don't have to rush into it, having a serviceable alternate browser to use.
+I decided that it would be better to just keep using Chromium and see what happened in terms of updates and fixes for Firefox on Lubuntu, rather than try to fix this myself, mostly because I didn't have to rush into it, having a serviceable alternate browser to use.
+Once I started using Chromium I quickly discovered that I liked it better than Firefox and just kept using it.

-Overall this is a fairly minor technical issue that is not that hard to fix, but Mozilla handled this very poorly right from the start and has now lost the confidence of a portion of its Linux user community over this.
-They should have communicated this impending change to the users in advance, as well as reached out to main distros that would be affected and let the developers there know, so operating system fixes could have been made coincident with Firefox 52's release.
-Then they could have also at least described what they had done in the Firefox 52 release notes.
-These small steps could have mitigated much of the bewilderment and anger expressed and much of the loss of market share Mozilla will probably see, as a result.
+Overall this was a fairly minor technical issue that was not that hard to fix, but Mozilla handled this very poorly right from the start and has now lost the confidence of a portion of its Linux user community over this.
+They should have communicated this impending change to the users in advance, as well as reached out to main distros that would be affected, like Lubuntu and Puppy Linux, and let the developers there know, so operating system fixes could have been made coincident with Firefox 52's release.
+Then they could have also at least described what they had done in the Firefox 52 release notes at the time of the release and not wait until user complaints compelled them to add that.
+These small steps could have mitigated much of the bewilderment and anger expressed and much of the loss of market share Mozilla is now seeing as a result.
 Instead this whole issue was done almost in secret, no notice given and then when a bug was opened, the users were basically told to shut up.
 Linux users don't respond well to that sort of approach, as it is perceived as being arrogant.
 For a non-profit company that relies on a large user base for donations and also to be able to get corporate search sponsorships, this seems all very shortsighted.
 As one OMG commenter said, "what a fiasco was the bug tracker [response] about it.
 [Mozilla] pretty much consider their userbase THE dumbest individuals in the universe."

 I am going to continue to follow this issue, including how it impacts the longer term Firefox market share statistics, and update this article as new information arises.